Abu-Taher-web/Internship/README.md

 - Why the author took different average time is not clear to me.

-### Title: Cloud and Edge Computation Offloading for Latency-Limited Services
+### 7. Cloud and Edge Computation Offloading for Latency-Limited Services

 **Notes:**
 - MEC: Multi-access Edge Computing.